18-carat/18-carat/README.md

 I currently work for **Southeastern Oklahoma State University** and contract out to **Murray State College**.
 My specialties are *automation*, *low-level programming*, and *accessibility*.

-I have worked with the following languages:
+I have worked with the following languages and frameworks:

 - Rust
-- Gleam
-- Objective-C
 - TypeScript
-- JavaScript
-- Haskell
 - Swift
+- Selenium
-- C
+- Gleam
 - Python
-- AArch64

 <!--
 **18-carat/18-carat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.